RyanonRails/blog/source/_posts/2014-10-05-pull-requests-slash-code-reviews-dont-have-to-be-offensive.markdown

 date: 2014-10-05 19:51
 comments: false
 categories: [Code Reviews, Pull Requests, Management]
+description: "Code reviews are a pain.
+They take time away from development, disrupt workflow, and can even cause conflicts among teammates."
 ---

 Code reviews are a pain.
 They take time away from development, disrupt workflow, and can even cause conflicts among teammates.